m-dhieu/submission_reminder_app_m-dhieu/README.md

 ## Script Explanation

 ### Activate Interactive Mode
 To ensure the script runs in interactive mode, `shopt -s expand_aliases` enables alias expansion, and `source ~/.bashrc` sources .bashrc to load any aliases or functions.

+`sleep` creates a time lapse between commands.

 ### User Input
 The first `echo` creates a prompt message visible to the user.